rashi-n/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects

-Restaurant POpularity by NLP Techniques
+Restaurant Popularity by NLP Techniques

 Objective of this project is to devise a machine learning algorithm based on Natural Language Prediction techniques which is confluence of Artificial Intelligence and linguistics.
 It involves intelligent analysis of written language.
 If we have a lot of data written in plain text and want to automatically get some insights from it, we need to use NLP techniques.